argotorg/solidity-website/src/posts/2025-11-14-core-solidity-deep-dive.md

 data Proxy(T) = Proxy;
 ```

-As with the `memory` definition, the type parameter here is phantom, but unlike memory `Proxy`
+As with the `memory` definition, the type parameter here is phantom, but, unlike `memory`, `Proxy`
 carries no additional information at runtime.
 It exists only as a marker type that lets us pass
 information around at compile time.
 Types like this are completely zero cost (i.e. they are
-completely erased at runtime and do appear in the final compiled program at all).
+completely erased at runtime and do not appear in the final compiled program at all).

 Although somewhat esoteric, `Proxy` is very useful and gives us a lot of control over type inference
 and instance selection without needing to pass data at runtime where it is not needed.
 It is often